Drug-induced deaths situation (FAQ drug-induced deaths in Europe)

 More information

-More information is presented in the Methodology — FAQ drug overdose deaths in Europe, and also in the methods pages of the EUDA Statistical Bulletin, and in the European DRD protocol (EMCDDA, 2010).
+More information is presented in the Methodology — FAQ drug-induced deaths in Europe, and also in the methods pages of the EUDA Statistical Bulletin, and in the European DRD protocol (EMCDDA, 2010).
 The protocol establishes harmonised criteria to collect data and report figures, based on the information available in different mortality registries, at the end point of the chain of certification/ascertainment procedures.

 (1) In many publications and documents, the term ‘drug-related deaths’ is used, although strictly speaking this term may include deaths indirectly caused by drug use.

-It is estimated that at least 6 400 overdose deaths occurred in the European Union in 2022.
-This rises to an estimated around 7 000 deaths if Norway and Türkiye are included.
-These overall numbers must be understood as underestimations, as there are limitations to drug-induced deaths data, particularly to European cumulative totals.
-Data for 2022 are not available for all countries, and for those cases (11 of the 27 EU countries), the most recent available data may be used to estimate the overall EU figure.
+Data for 2023 are not available for all countries, and for those cases (8 of the 27 EU countries), the most recent available data may be used to estimate the overall EU figure.

 Are the numbers of drug-induced deaths and estimated mortality rates similar between countries?